 A Certified Aromatherapist Talks Some “Scents” into the Bay Area

-Hi and welcome to the BAS Weekend Wellness Column!
+Hi and welcome to the BAS Wellness Column!
 My name is Erynne Elkins and I’m a Well-Being Advocate and Certified Breathwork Facilitator.
 Every Friday I’ll share a holistic wellness modality available here in the Bay Area.
 Cheers to good health!

 How an Aromatic Lifestyle Makes More “Scents”